 I understand that it is not always easy to talk about problems and to express your feelings so I aim to bring warmth and empathy to enable you to talk about those things that bother you

 I will listen to the way you feel and how this affects you.
 I will accept the way you are without judging and I will work with you to enable you to make the changes that you want to happen.
 I will offer the first half hour of the first session free for you to see how this works.

 As an experienced Person-Centred counsellor, an accredited member of the British Association for Counselling and Psychotherapy and on the United Kingdom Register of Counsellors and Psychotherapists, I have run a successful Private Practice from my home in South Buckinghamshire for 13years and have many years experience of working as Counsellor and Clinical Lead in a Substance Misuse Agency and a G.P’s surgery in West London.

-I have now just relocated to the Crewe/Nantwich area and as well offering face to face sessions, for both individuals and couples, I am able to offer counselling via Skype.
+I have now re located to Alsager, Cheshire and as well offering face to face sessions, for both individuals and couples, I am able to offer counselling via Skype.

 Training, qualifications & experience

 Diploma in The Theory and Practice of Counselling